rubenvanstaden/spira/docs/_build/html/_static/overview_old.rst

 contains extra data.

 Each workspace is linked to a single fabrication process, but using mutliple fabs is also possible due to the simplicity of the workspace tree.
-In essence, the workspace can have any structure given that the user compensates for the necessary import changes.
+Technically, the workspace can have any structure given that the user compensates for the necessary import changes.
 But it is highly adviced to use this structure.